The War in Heaven Featured in Times Square, New York City, 2025

 U.S. Army Reserve / Army National Guard, Long Beach, CA & Yonkers, NY

-Mano is currently Visual Arts faculty at Pima Community College where he teaches drawing, painting, figure drawing, color, composition and design courses.
-He has over 18 years of higher education teaching experience and has taught courses at Southwest University of Visual Arts (SUVA), Artist Network University (online), and The Drawing Studio.
+Currently a member of the Visual Arts faculty at Pima Community College, Mano has taught courses in drawing, painting, figure drawing, color theory, composition, design, and visual culture.
+With over 20 years of experience in higher education—both in-person and online—he has also taught at Southwest University of Visual Arts (SUVA), Artist Network University, and The Drawing Studio.

 ARTIST STATEMENT: